beachio/beach-api-core/README.md

 Not only does Beach API Core give you rich Development features, it also present new Business opportunities, enabling to to control how Developers interact with your API services, under subscription plans which you define, with Developer accounts and Sandboxed Applications - opening new Channels for your business Services.

-It's designed so that your own custom business domain logic can sit in its own Engine and interact with this Engine's features (in manny, many ways!), so you can keep your valuable intellectual property private, secure and seperated from all this stuff.
+It's designed so that your own custom business domain logic can sit in its own Engine and interact with this Engine's features (in many, many ways!), so you can keep your valuable intellectual property private, secure and seperated from all this stuff.

 ## Features